 Strategy execution KPIs constitute the other group of performance metrics.
 Grounded in the Company's Strategic Plan, SEF and AOP, the inclusion and use of these KPIs are designed with the intent of aligning compensation with the achievement of the Company's strategic long-term goals, namely efforts to expand its service offerings.
-While these KPIs are strategic in nature, each KPI does have identified metrics and measurements assigned to it; some of which tie back to specific financial metrics.
+While these KPIs are strategic in nature, each KPI does have identified metrics and measurements assigned to it, some of which tie back to specific financial metrics.

 Strategy Execution KPIs Purpose How the Target Was Established Marquee Account Development (measured by Fee Revenue from clients designated as Marquee Accounts divided by total Fee Revenue) Linked to the Company's integrated solutions drive "go- to market" strategy of building deeper, multi-service line relationships with clients.
 Target set based upon targeted revenues from an agreed-upon list of clients.
-Top Rated Performers Retention (based upon the percentage of highly rated executive search senior client partners and Hay Group senior partners/ managing directors which are retained throughout the fiscal year) Linked to the Company's strategic goal of being a premier career destination.
+Top Rated Performers Retention (based upon the percentage of highly rated executive search senior client partners and Hay Group senior partners/ managing directors which are retained throughout the fiscal years.)
+Linked to the Company's strategic goal of being a premier career destination.
 Target set by Committee derived from the SEF and AOP.

-\ Excluding the deferred Revenue write-off related to the Hay Group acquisition and adjusted to eliminate the effect of currency fluctuations by translating fiscal 2017 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for 2017.
+Excluding the deferred Revenue write-off related to the Hay Group acquisition and adjusted to eliminate the effect of currency fluctuations by translating fiscal 2017 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for 2017.

 The Board, Committee and Company believe they have set targets with appropriate rigor.
 The fiscal year 2017 targets represent an increase from fiscal 2016 target goals and are equal to or greater than actual performance for fiscal year 2016, with the exception of Adjusted ROIC and Marquee Account Development.
 For Adjusted EBITDA Margin, the fiscal year 2017 target was equal to fiscal year 2016 actual results to account for a full year (as compared to only five months) of consolidated earnings with the Hay Group given its lower margins.
 For Adjusted ROIC, the fiscal year 2017 metric was set based on our annual operating plan which contemplated faster growth in capital base than in net income for fiscal year 2017, due in part to a higher average debt balance related to the acquisition of Hay Group.
-It is important to note that fiscal year 2017 target adjusted net income (\$122.3 million) and target total average invested capital (\$1,291.2 million) were set above fiscal year 2016 actual result.
+It is important to note that fiscal year 2017 target adjusted net income (\$122.3 million) and target total average invested capital (\$1,291.2 million) were set above fiscal year 2016 actual levels (\$113.3 million and \$1,001.3 million, respectively).
+It is only when expressed as a percentage that the fiscal year 2017 target appears lower than the fiscal year 2016 actual result.
 With respect to the KPI for Marquee Account Development, the Hay Group acquisition brought with it increased product revenues which tend to be associated with many smaller, unique clients that are outside of our largest accounts which comprise the Marquee Account Development KPI.
 This had the effect of disproportionately increasing the denominator in the calculation of the KPI.
 The Committee, however, ensured that there was rigor in this KPI by increasing the target numerator.
 The actual Marquee Account revenue was \$264.5 million in fiscal year 2016 and the target Marquee Account revenue in the numerator in the fiscal year 2017 target KPI was \$365.1 million, reflecting growth of 38%.
 The table below discusses target and actual results for fiscal year 2016 and fiscal year 2017.